 In many cases, making simple changes to your diet and lifestyle can be enough to provide relief from colon spasms.
 Many people with mild irritable bowel syndrome (IBS), as well as those who have a food intolerance, find that these changes are able to help ease colon spasms.
 These changes may include:

 - Eliminating foods such as dairy and wheat

 - Following a low-fat diet

 - Adding fiber to a daily diet

 Depending on the individual, these adjustments could make all the difference in managing colon spasms more successfully.
 It’s definitely worth exploring this option if colon spasms are causing you discomfort.

 When to see a doctor for colon spasms

-A lot of people have a colon spasm from time-to-time, but it is nothing to worry about.
+A lot of people have a colon spasm from time to time, but it is nothing to worry about.
 In fact, it’s usually related to something that has been consumed.
-Those who suffer from chronic abdominal pain and other symptoms, as described here, should seek medical attention.
-While there may be a simple explanation for the discomfort, it is best to get checked out to make sure it isn’t anything serious.
+As described here, those who suffer from chronic abdominal pain and other symptoms should seek medical attention.
+While there may be a simple explanation for the discomfort, getting checked out is best to ensure it isn’t anything serious.